KevinNaMo/LevanteDPAnemia/README.md

 # Anemia and Hospitalization in Peritoneal Dialysis

 This repository contains the code for a research project on the relationship between anemia and hospitalization in peritoneal dialysis patients.
+This project was made as a 'TFG' research project

 ## Project Description